Skip to main content

 5. A print screen of an on-line bank statement identifying the bank, confirming the bank account holder’s name (applicant) and expressing the bank account number. (bank web address/url must be clearly displayed)

-We will, if necessary, request an alternative form of bank verification if any of the scanned documents is not clear or does not meet our requirements.
+We will, if necessary, request an alternative form of bank verification if any of the scanned documents are not clear or do not meet our requirements.

-If you have been asked to provide verification of a bank account there should be a Digital Bank Report for you to attach it to in your Fluxx account.
+If you have been asked to provide verification of a bank account please attach it to the Digital Bank Report in Fluxx.

 If you haven’t been asked to provide verification but need to update bank account details in your Organisation record, please contact us on 0800 272 878 or grant.payments@foundationnorth.org.nz so we can assist with adding/changing bank account details.

 Foundation North staff will receive notification that the report has been received and will review this.
-If there are no outstanding questions, the next instalment will be activated and paid into the bank account of your organisation.
 The primary contact/s for the grant will receive an email to advise when this happens or if we have any questions.

 No. You are only required to provide invoices for building projects.